Click for homepage

 Pager attacks

-Exploding Hezbollah pagers and handheld radios · 2024
+Exploding Hezbollah electronic devices · 2024

 On 17 September 2024, thousands of pagers of the Lebanese terrorist organisation Hezbollah exploded more or less simultaneously.
 Around 5000 pagers had been obtained by Hezbollah shortly before the incident, 4000 of which exploded that day, after receiving a specially crafted message.
 In the incident, at least 12 people were killed and around 2750 were injured.
 A day later, more than 400 handheld radios (walkie-talkies) used by Hezbollah also exploded.
 Although there was no direct proof, it was widely speculated that Israeli services were behind the attack.
+Israeli Government officials have meanwhile confirmed that Israel was behind the attack [33].

 The AR-924 pager from the Taiwanese manufacturer Gold Apollo is intended for use on local infrastructure in the 450-470 MHz UHF radio band, and does not depend on PSTN.
 Hezbollah used these pagers for security reasons, as they were afraid that their communications via public networks could be intercepted or cut-off.